DINA-community/Matching-Agent/README.md

 ## Getting Started

+You now can either build the docs with `make docs` and follow the instructions there or proceed with the instructions below.
 The following steps are intended for setting up a development environment on Ubuntu.
 For other distributions or operating systems, you may need to adjust the instructions accordingly.